ruijarimba/azure-pipelines-guidelines/README.md

 ## Contributing

+The guidelines in this repository provide recommendations for creating more effective Azure YAML pipelines and templates.
+Guidelines that are not directly related to coding, such as security best practices, are not included.

 Generally speaking, guidelines should be generic and applicable to a wide range of scenarios - no matter if you are building a web app, deploying infrastructure into a cloud provider, deploying a Helm chart or doing something else.